-• Set WPA passphrase-wifi_psk_passphrase is a string that matches the passphrase on your access point.
+• Set WPA passphrase-IFC_WIFI_WPA_PSK_PASSPHRASE is a string that matches the passphrase on your access point.
 It may also point to a variable.

 Define an ASCII passphrase here, from 1 to 63 characters long.
-This passphrase is only used if you did not specify a hexadecimal key for the wifi_psk_hex macro.
-The insecure default is shown below.
+An example is shown below.

 '''

-#define WIFI PSK PASSPHRASE "now is the time"
+#define IFC WIFI WPA PSK PASSPHRASE "now is the time"

 '''